 A void sailing or a blank sailing is when a ship does not sail.
-More specifically, it is a scheduled sailing which has been either cancelled by the shipping company or the company decided to skip a certain string owing to some shortcomings.
+More specifically, it is a scheduled sailing that has been either canceled by the shipping company, or the company decided to skip a certain string owing to some shortcomings.

 Why do blank sailings happen?

 Blank sailings happen when the demand for space on vessels is lower than usual.
-If the shipping carrier wants to keep freight rates up, they have to limit the number of sailings.
-Demand for space on vessels is low following holidays like Golden Week and Chinese New Year after factories have been closed, so it’s common to see blank sailings during these times.
+If the shipping carrier wants to keep freight rates up, they must limit the number of sailings.
+Demand for vessel space is low following holidays like Golden Week and Chinese New Year after factories have been closed, so it’s common to see blank sailings during these times.

-Every Chinese New Year, offices and factories in China would shut down for up to three working weeks so workers can head home for the festivities.
+Every Chinese New Year, offices and factories in China would shut down for up to three working weeks so workers could head home for the festivities.

 The result is too many freight ships for too little cargo.
-For shipping lines, this could mean incurring losses from weak demand, as the cargo transported may not be enough to pay for fuel, staff wages and other expenses.
+For shipping lines, this could incur losses from weak demand, as the cargo transported may not be enough to pay for fuel, staff wages, and other expenses.

 To better balance out the supply and demand dynamic, they may choose to introduce blank sailings instead.
 This saves costs and puts fewer ships to work, especially when there is little demand for space on vessels.